DMM Belay Master 2 Review

 Our Analysis and Test Results

-The DMM Belay Master 2 is one of three belay-specific lockers that we tested, along with the Edelrid HMS Bulletproof Triple FG and the Petzl Freino.
+The DMM Belay Master 2 is one of six belay-specific lockers that we've tested.
 While it used to be our Top Pick for this purpose, it is no longer the one that we recommend as our favorite.
 It still does an effective job and securing the gate closure, as well as preventing cross-loading or 'biner rotation, but simply doesn't do these things as simply and effectively as the other competition.

 Due to the fact that the Belay Master 2 is specifically designed for use with belay devices, we assessed it primarily for this function only.
 This is not the locking carabiner to be taken in the pack on a long overnight climbing trip into the mountains, on ski mountaineering trips or on most multi-pitch climbs.
 It is not intended for such uses, so would perform poorly if used for them.
 What it is meant for is to keep the rope or belay device from becoming cross-loaded against the belay loop, and it does a very good job at this.
 Less of an issue for top roping, where the slack in the rope is (hopefully) managed more attentively, the cross-loading of the belay carabiner is more of a problem while belaying a lead climber.